JanIIISobieski/tag-deserializer/tests/README.md

 `pytest --profile` will run function profiling to see where the time is being spent for running the functions.
 Useful for identifying bottlenecks in running the tag functions.

 ## Python Benchmarking:
-  * starmap pop is faster than using list comprehension
+  * starmap pop is faster than using list comprehension for larger numbers of pops (>=512) from a deque.
+For smaller numbers of pops, array comprehension is faster (see `test_popping.py`)

 ## Python Test Profiling Results
-Might have to rewrite the tests to pre-make the files so that they exist and are already written, otherwise we will waste time remaking files that are quite costly to create...
+Might have to rewrite the tests to pre-make the files so that they exist and are already written, otherwise we will waste time remaking files that are quite costly to create each test run...
+On the other hand, only takes about 5 min.
 ```
 Profiling (from /home/gabriel/Documents/mtag-deserializinator-inator/tests/prof/combined.prof):
 Mon Oct 28 21:56:50 2024    /home/gabriel/Documents/mtag-deserializinator-inator/tests/prof/combined.prof